ilentt/xmldata/XML_folder_to_product.md

 - `<ID> & <ID2>` : are current selected product in product panel
 3. After write you need save it, the script will be encrypt and stored in folder `actions`.
 In this example the script will named `200.crpt`.
 To update this script you have to declare in `Place Holder Values` at `load` input text position.

-After all your definition will be similar below example.
+After all your definition will be similar below example

 ![](https://i.imgur.com/4kuqr8j.png)

+**File
 # x.
 Find statement

 Find statement `findstatements.xml` select panel statement load to InDesign panel.